Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Undertake a Journey.md

 When you score a hit and reach a waypoint, you mark progress per the rank of the journey.
 For example, on a dangerous journey you mark 2 progress.

 (filling two boxes on your progress track) for each waypoint.
 When you feel you have accumulated enough progress and are ready to make a final push towards your destination, make the Reach Your Destination move.
-For more on progress tracks and progress moves, see page 14.
+See [[Progress Tracks|progress moves]] for more.

 TRAVEL TIME